-For my money, I think both reasons probably play a role).
-And to the degree that schools care about numbers as a proxy for student quality, it makes some sense that they’d be more willing to accept low GPAs if the LSAT score is high than they would the reverse.
-This is simply because the LSAT provides a more even playing field, and allows for an apples-to-apples comparison among applicants.
-GPAs, on the other hand, can come from a variety of different majors and a variety of different schools, and evaluating one against another is a much trickier endeavor.
+For my money, I think both reasons probably play a role.
+To a degree, schools care about numbers as a proxy for student quality.
+So, it makes some sense that they’d be more willing to accept low GPAs if the LSAT score is high than they would the reverse.
+This is simply because the LSAT provides a more even playing field.
+It allows for an apples-to-apples comparison among applicants.
+GPAs, on the other hand, can come from a variety of different majors and schools.
+Evaluating one against another is a much trickier endeavor.

 Another point: it’s tempting to think that a list of reverse-splitter friendly schools would simply be the negative image of a list of splitter-friendly schools, but this is not necessarily the case.
 It certainly could be the case that a school is friendly to both splitters and reverse-splitters, and is willing to dip lower on the GPA scale to snag high-LSAT candidates as well as dip low on the LSAT-scale to grab applicants with high GPAs.
 All I’m really trying to say here is that the concepts are not necessarily mutually exclusive.

-Reverse Splitter vs. Non Success: This is Reverse-Splitter Success divided by Non-Reverse-Splitter Success, and gives us a measure of how reverse-splitters fare vs. their non-reverse-splitter counterparts.
-If a school admits reverse-splitters at a higher percentage than non-reverse-splitters, the number will be greater than 1 (and if the opposite is true, it will be less than one).
-Higher numbers mean a greater likelihood that the school is reverse-splitter friendly.
+- Splitter vs. Non Success.
+This is Splitter Success divided by Non-Splitter Success, and gives us a measure of how splitters fare vs. their non-splitter counterparts.
+If a school admits splitters at a higher percentage than non-splitter, the number will be greater than 1 (and if the opposite is true, it will be less than one).
+The higher the number, the greater indication that the school is splitter-friendly.

 The mean index number for the schools included is 2.31, so I set that as a benchmark, and then broke the schools down into five categories:

-Neutral-Friendly: These schools have an index number that is between the mean and one standard deviation above.
+- Neutral-Friendly: These schools have an index number that is between the mean and one standard deviation above.

-Neutral-Unfriendly: These schools have an index number that is between the mean and one standard deviation below.
+- Neutral-Unfriendly: These schools have an index number that is between the mean and one standard deviation below.

-Reverse-Splitter Unfriendly: These schools have an index number that is more than one standard deviation below the mean.
+- Reverse-Splitter Unfriendly: These schools have an index number that is more than one standard deviation below the mean.

 As you can see, only one school — the University of Minnesota — is considered Very Reverse-Splitter Friendly under my analysis, with an additional 14 schools considered to be Reverse-Splitter Friendly.
 At the other extreme, Reverse-Splitter Unfriendliness is much more common than Very Reverse-Splitter Friendliness, with 12 schools falling into this category, and another 27 schools are in the Neutral-Unfriendly category.
 Remember, this is categorizing schools by their relationships to each other.
 Surprisingly, there’s more reverse-splitter friendliness than splitter-friendliness in the Top 14.
 Still, just as we can compare all the schools among themselves, we can isolate the Top 14 and do the same thing.
 So, how do they rank relative to each other?